 A Question of Logic

 As the name suggests, the law of small numbers involves drawing conclusions from a relatively small set of data.
-In 1974, Tversky and Kahneman asked a group of volunteers to consider the following scenario: Two hospitals serve one town.
+In 1974, a study by Tversky and Kahneman asked a group of volunteers to consider the following scenario: Two hospitals serve one town.
 In hospital A, the bigger facility, approximately 45 babies are born daily.
 In hospital B, just 15 babies are born each day.

 Around 50% of babies are male although this percentage will vary daily.
 Over 12 months, both hospitals recorded the days where 60%+ of the babies born were boys.
 The volunteers were asked which hospital they estimated to have had more days where there were 60%+ male babies.
 They could choose between hospital A or B, or say they were roughly the same (within 5% of one another).